 - King Prawns - If you use frozen cooked prawns, ensure they are fully defrosted before using.
 You can use raw prawns for this recipe, just make sure they have turned pink and are fully cooked before serving.
 Cook this gambas pil pil to use up any leftovers.

 - Tofu - Tofu is made from dried soybeans that are soaked in water, crushed, and boiled and is commonly used as a meat alternative in the vegan world.
 Texture wise it is amazingly close to scrambled egg when crumbled.
+I have used silken tofu, as this has the closest resemblance to scrambled eggs.
+Use any leftover tofu to make this vegan chocolate mousse.

 Allergic to sesame?

-Use vegetable or olive oil instead.
+Use vegetable oil or olive oil instead.

 Allergic to Soya?